SovereignShop/plexus/README.md

 An [scad-clj](https://github.com/farrellm/scad-clj) paths library.
 It defines a simple, extensible language for extruding shapes in a step-wise, relative fashion using egocentric reference frames.

 You can specify 3D models by providing a series of transformations to outer and inner shapes.

+# Status

+Pre-alpha, syntax and internals likely to change.

 # Examples